jbcurrie/RPS-Multiplayer/README.md

 # RPS-Multiplayer

-A classic game, built with Javascript, Node.js and Firebase.
+A classic game, built with Javascript, jQuery and Firebase.

 Play against other users who join the game on the same session.